Blueberry Muffin Biscotti

 Yes!
 Feel free to use dried cranberries, raisins, or even dried apricots.
 All of these would be delicious in this sweet biscotti with a hint of cinnamon.

-Can I make this biscotti gluten free?
+Is biscotti gluten free?

-Yes, I provide a simple adjustment in the Notes at the bottom of the recipe for gluten free baking instructions.
+Normally biscotti is not gluten free.
+But, you can make this Blueberry Muffin Biscotti gluten free by using the simple adjustment in the Notes at the bottom of the recipe for gluten free baking instructions.
 I even link the gluten free flour I tested this with.

 How do you store homemade biscotti?